 With payments coming in the form of subscriptions, is there enough margin to keep everyone happy?
 Vendors usually look at the equation from their own perspective and decide they can’t afford 40 percent.
 They go to their partners with an offer of 20-to-25 percent and sometimes less for renewals.

 For the partners it comes down to simple math.
-If they have been selling software with a list price of $100K and 20 percent maintenance – they get $48,000 when they close the deal.
+If they have been selling on-premise software with a list price of $100K and 20 percent maintenance – they get $48,000 when they close the deal if they are getting a 40% discount.

 Now, looking at the same transaction, but on a subscription basis, the typical conversion pricing leads to an annual payment of $53,000, with maintenance included.
 If the partner is lucky enough to get a 40 percent margin from you, and they can collect the first year up-front, they get $21,000.
 This is why, given the choice, partners will almost always push the on-premises version.
-Even if they were to get a 40 percent margin on renewals, it would take them almost three years before they collect the same amount they would for selling an on-premise plus maintenance for three years.
+Even if they were to get a 40 percent margin on the initial subscription and all renewals, it would take them almost three years before they collect the same amount they would for selling an equivalent on-premise solution (yours or someone else’s).

 Many vendors recognize this is a challenge and are offering an aggressive discount structure to attract partners.
 NetSuite, for example, has a program called SP100 that gives partners a choice if they bring in a contract for two years or longer:

 For most companies, this is not a viable option – they cannot give away the first year’s revenues.
 However, it does highlight how important margins are to partners.
-Our recommendation is to offer partners the same percentage discount for on-premise and subscriptions.
-However, over time partner margins are likely to decline, for the following reasons:
+We are seeing that a 50/30 margin for partners that do the heavy lifting of marketing and sales is emerging as an industry norm.